jhaxce/student-perks/.github/ISSUE_TEMPLATE/request-perk.md

 ---
-name: Request: Add or Update Perk
+name: "Request: Add or Update Perk"
-about: Request adding/updating a perk when you prefer opening an issue instead of a Pull Request.
+about: "Request adding/updating a perk when you prefer opening an issue instead of a Pull Request."
-title: ''
+title: ""
 labels: request
-assignees: ''
+assignees: ""
 ---

 Thank you for taking the time to improve this list.
 Maintainers prefer a small Pull Request to add or update rows in `README.md`, but if you'd rather open an issue instead, please fill out the fields below.